Ionization and temperature measurements in warm dense copper using x-ray absorption spectroscopy: Abstract

 \section{Abstract}

-We detail experimental results inferring ionization and temperature for warm dense copper plasmas at several times solid density (15 to 25 g/cm$^3$) and temperatures of 10 to 21 eV.
+We detail experimental results inferring ionization and temperature for warm dense copper plasmas at several times solid density (\qtyrange[range-units=single]{15}{25}{\gram\per\cubic\centi\meter}15) and temperatures of \qtyrange[range-units=single]{10}{21}{eV}.
 Experiments performed at the OMEGA Laser Facility generate uniform warm dense matter conditions via symmetric shock compression of a buried copper layer.
 The plasma is probed with a laser-generated x-ray source to collect the K-shell x-ray absorption spectrum.
-Fitting bound-bound absorption contributions from constituent charge states of copper provides an estimated $\overline{Z}$ of approximately 4 to 7 for these warm dense copper plasmas.
-We find that these partially ionized plasmas have K-edge shifts of 12 to 30 eV and bound-bound resonance 1s$\rightarrow$3p absorption shifts of 4 to 26 eV with respect to the cold K-edge.
+Fitting bound-bound absorption contributions from constituent charge states of copper provides an estimated $\overline{Z}$ of approximately \numrange{4}{7} for these warm dense copper plasmas.
+We find that these partially ionized plasmas have K-edge shifts of \qtyrange[range-units=single]{12}{30}{eV} and bound-bound resonance 1s$\rightarrow$3p absorption shifts of \qtyrange[range-units=single]{4}{26}{eV} with respect to the cold K-edge.
 This study provides necessary experimental data to improve ionization and opacity models in the warm dense matter regime.